Using gcloud for Virtual Machines

 Google Account

-To create our virtual machines using gcloud, we need a Google account.
+We need a Google account to create our virtual machines.
 I imagine you already have a Google account, but if not, then create one at https://www.google.com.
+Be sure to use your personal Google account for this project.

 Google Cloud (gcloud) Project

-First, follow Step 1 at the top of the Install the gcloud CLI page to create a new project.
-Also, review the page on creating and managing projects.
+After signing into your Google account, proceed to Step 1 at the top of the Install the gcloud CLI page to create a new project.
+Review the page on creating and managing projects.

 Google Billing